Each year in the U.S., between 2% and 10% of pregnant women experience gestational diabetes.

 Though it can be tempting to give in to cravings during pregnancy, you should stick to a healthy, low-sugar meal plan that trades unhealthy, processed snacks with natural options.
 Instead of getting your sugar fix from cookies or candy, enjoy natural sugars from fruits and vegetables.

-It’s also best to cut back on carbohydrates.
+In addition, it’s also best to cut back on carbohydrates.
 They’re broken down into glucose molecules in the body, which can contribute to high blood sugar.
-You should try to avoid refined grains and instead stick to healthier carbs such as:
+Primarily, you should try to avoid refined grains and instead stick to healthier carbs such as:

 - Whole grains

 Most diets that are appropriate for people with type I or type II diabetes will also be a good choice for women with gestational diabetes.
 Indeed, it’s important to remember, however, that you’re not just eating for yourself.
 Consequently, you need to include all of the essentials that your baby needs in your diet.

 You should include plenty of dairy for the protein and calcium that your baby needs to grow.
 However, try to avoid sugary dairy products such as ice cream and flavored milk.
 You also need to eat plenty of foods containing omega-3 fatty acids for proper brain development.
 Seafood is one of the best sources, though omega-3’s can also be found in nuts, dark leafy greens, and over-the-counter supplements.

 Starting up regular exercise is a healthy choice for any individual, but it can be especially beneficial for pregnant women with gestational diabetes.
 Exercise not only helps to relieve common discomforts associated with pregnancy but actively improves metabolism.
 It also helps your body to regulate blood sugar levels more effectively.